Vitouliss/ROBLOX-Portable/ReadMe.txt

-This is Vitouliss's Version of ROBLOX Portable (If anyone else made ROBLOX Portable)
+This is Vitouliss's version of ROBLOX Portable.
+Someone probably already made something like this.

-Credit to ROBLOX for their awesome site and studio.
+Credit to ROBLOX for their cool 3D game.

+How to use:

+Go to ROBLOXVersions, Click ROBLOXApp for ROBLOX Studio...Or ROBLOX for just to Play a ROBLOX game.

+You can create shortcuts to them if you want.